 - oversees, assesses, and evaluates the entire collection to ensure it is meeting the needs of the Lee College curriculum.

-- The Distance Learning Librarian
+- The Online Learning Librarian

 - is responsible for reading and negotiating any electronic licensing agreements made between the library and commercial vendors.